benno0810/terminalDrawerPython/README.md

 # Miscellaneous
 ## Hypotheses / Assumptions
-- consult scenarios (.feature files) under folder features if you find any confliction and raise an issue
+- consult scenarios (.feature files) under folder features if you find any confliction and then raise an issue about this confliction

 - (0,0) is at the left top of the canvas,  larger x means more close to right, larger y means more close to bottom, all coordinates can not be negative